top of page

 20. Treat neighbors with respect.

-Board of Directors
+Leadership and Board of Directors

-Stacy Radosevich, Co-Chair
+Stacy Radosevich, Board Member

 Senior Planner, St. Louis County

-Elise Strader, Co-Chair
+Elise Strader, Board Vice Chair

 Homeless Program Project Coordinator,